phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.3.6 - April 8, 2012

+- Added version variable to show Spotify version and copy to clipboard

 ### 1.3.5 - March 26, 2012

 - Removed log call in splitString, hoping it fixes an issue for a user